jasminechatfield/jazz.lol/me.md

 I have a phobia of slugs, and mushrooms that grow in the ground.
 I'm mildly afraid of doors.

-This website is still under construction, but at some point I had to call it for now.
+This website is still under construction.
 I'll be back to it.
 Please have a browse!